zhoujiahui01/BioStrucTag/README.md

 <img width="947" height="361" alt="image" src="https://github.com/user-attachments/assets/4ed53a57-0919-4a16-919e-b80a19de9f0f" />

 # Introduction
 The number of possible mutants increases exponentially as the number of mutable positions expands.
 To address this combinatorial explosion, we developed a complex structure-based machine learning framework, **BioStrucTag**, which integrates enzyme sequence features with voxelized three-dimensional representations of the active pocket binding environment.
-Trained on experimental stereoselectivity data from initial FRISM libraries, BioStrucTag enables efficient prioritization of promising variants for experimental validation through an iterative active-learning workflow.
+Trained on experimental stereoselectivity data, BioStrucTag enables efficient prioritization of promising variants for experimental validation through an iterative active-learning workflow.

 **BioStrucTag is developed by QUB Huang Group : https://www.huanggroup.co.uk/**